Lombra/elite-api-docs/docs/Startup.md

 ### Cargo

-When written: at startup, note this is now written slightly later in startup, after we have initialised missions, so we can detect if any cargo came from an abandoned delivery mission
+When written: at startup, *note this is now written slightly later in startup, after we have initialised missions, so we can detect if any cargo came from an abandoned delivery mission*

-The first “Cargo” event in the file will contain the full inventory, others just indicate a separate file has been written
+The first "Cargo" event in the file will contain the full inventory, others just indicate a separate file has been written

 The full data is now written to a separate file Cargo.json